datopia/pixyll/_posts/2018-11-03-hitchhiker-tree.md

 <span class="small">Figure 3: A small Hitchhiker Tree.</span>
 </div>

+In _Figure 3_ you can see a small HH tree --- specifically a _2-3_ B+ tree ($$B = 2$$, so $$2 <= children <= 3$$ per index node) with append logs of
-In _Figure 3_ you can see a small HH tree, containing the keys 0-12.
-Note how a few of the elements remain in the append logs (0, 11, 12, 13) --- let's walk through the insertion of further elements to develop our intuitions around  how the append logs are flushed down the tree.
+length 2 --- containing the keys 0-12.
+Note how a few of the elements remain in the  logs (0, 11, 12, 13) --- let's walk through the insertion of further elements, to develop our intuitions around how the append logs are flushed down the tree.

 <div class="center diag" style="width: 100%">